 Providing quality and timely advising services to undergraduate students to facilitate major selection, career awareness, academic success and personal enrichment.

 Learning & Organizational Development (L&OD) builds the knowledge, skills and abilities of NC State’s workforce by helping them develop and achieve their potential so that the organizations they work for can succeed and grow.
 L&OD fosters a learning culture where employees are engaged in continuous learning.
-They facilitate this learning by delivering talent and organizational development strategies and services focused on motivating, engaging and educating a committed and high performing workforce
+They facilitate this learning by delivering talent and organizational development strategies and services focused on motivating, engaging and educating a committed and high performing workforce.

-Change to Manage Your Financial Wellbeing
+Manage Your Financial Wellbeing

 - Assess your spending habits

 - Put financial goals into action

 Financial Aid includes scholarships, grants, loans, and campus employment.
 Financial Aid funds may come from federal, state, institutional and private sources.
 There are two basic types of Financial Aid:

 - Gift funds (money that does not need to be repaid)

 - Self-help funds (money that is borrowed and must be repaid, or earned while enrolled).